obro79/staffScheduling1.0/README.md

 - As a user, I want to specify the times and the number of employees I need at a time.
 - As a user, I want to be able to save my list of employees if i choose to
 - As a user, I want to be able to be able to load my employee list if i choose to

+Phase 4: Task 3

+after looking at the UML diagram for my project I see some things that could be changed to help improve the structure.

+1. The employee list class in uneccesary.
+It just stores a list of Employees it does implement the singleton patter, but it doesn't need to do that.
+Instead I can just have a feild in store hold a list of employees.

+2. Also i have 3 classes that have a 0 ... * relationship with DailyAvailability.
+I'm not entierly sure what fix would be best, but some type of heirarchy with an interface could help this.